You will need to use your LUOA login and password to access these resources.

 Access provided by:

-You can find much of the world's great literature here, with a focus on works no longer under copyright.
-Samples include:
+You can find much of the world’s great literature here, with a focus on works no longer under copyright.
+For examples, it includes:

 Here you can browse books by subject to brainstorm ideas for a research paper.
 Open Library provides free access to books that are no longer under copyright; books that are still under copyright can be accessed once you create a free account.
-You may borrow up to five copyrighted books at a time.
+However, you are limited to borrowing 5 books at a time.

 LibriVox.org contains a large collection of audiobooks, particularly classics and other works no longer under copyright.

 Encyclopedia Britannica is a fact-checked online encyclopedia.
-Encyclopedia entries provide a broad overview of a topic and make a great place to start as you begin a research paper!
+The entries provide a broad overview of a topic and make a great place to start as you begin a research paper!

 The Library of Congress has digitized many of its collections, including historical documents, newspapers, maps, letters, and other primary sources.